akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/Security-Group-Access/Readme.md

 ## Scenario

-**User Reported:**

-> “I can’t access the shared company folder.”

-When attempting to open the shared folder, the user received:

-    Access Denied

-Other users were able to access the folder successfully.
+In this lab, I simulated a support ticket where a user reported they could not access a shared company folder.

+When the user tried to open the folder, they received an **Access Denied** error, while other users were able to access it without any issues.

+This is a common access control issue in Active Directory environments, usually related to permissions or group membership.

 ---